cawa-93/electron-nano-store/README.md

 ### Recommended with automatic type inference

 The exchange of types between the preload and the renderer can be a little annoying and complicated.
-So you can use a [unplugin-auto-expose](https://github.com/cawa-93/unplugin-auto-expose) for automatic type inference
+So you can use [unplugin-auto-expose](https://github.com/cawa-93/unplugin-auto-expose) for automatic type inference

 ```ts
 // in Preload Script